Remember the Days of Yore,

-The home page for the Australian Jewish Historical Society, (AJHS), which has principal chapters AJHS Inc [NSW] based in Sydney and AJHS Victoria Inc based in Melbourne, with members in all states and overseas.
-The AJHS publishes the Journal of the Australian Jewish Historical Society, and maintains libraries and archives in Sydney and Melbourne.
+This is the old home page for the Australian Jewish Historical Society, (AJHS), which has principal chapters AJHS Inc [NSW] based in Sydney and AJHS Victoria Inc based in Melbourne, with members in all states and overseas.
+(In an advanced state of development the new website is at ajhs.com.au ) The AJHS publishes the Journal of the Australian Jewish Historical Society, and maintains libraries and archives in Sydney and Melbourne.
 This site documents the Jewish experience in Australia, which began with the arrival of the First Fleet in 1778, and continued with Jewish involvement in all facets of the subsequent development and evolution of Australia.
-Follow the links to notices of meetings and historical tours, and to a timeline, references and sources, photos.
+Follow the links to notices of meetings and historical tours, references and sources, photos.

 Quick Links to Navigate this Website

 |www.ajhs.com.au|| || The new website for all Chapters of the Australian Jewish Historical Society = AJHS.